UseLessUK/KICS-4.1.2/README.md

 2. This VA profile will **NOT** work without [bindED](https://github.com/alterNERDtive/bindED) being installed as a plugin in VoiceAttack.
 Also make sure you've setup keys for all the functions you wish to use in game, you will be shown an error if a keybind is missing (Red message) and the Category/Key that requires a keybind (Grey message).

 3. You'll need to edit the command `KICS.startup` and enable the keyboard layout line you wish to use for bindED, should you not wish to use the default of `en-us`.

+4. If VLC Player does **NOT** open the music playlists and instead reports an error then you should watch [this](https://www.youtube.com/watch?v=9oqCRz7CUkQ) video on how to solve the problem.
+Which worked for me.